nourologist/nourologist/README.md

-## Hi there 👋
+## Hi, I’m Selina 👋

-Hi, I’m Selina 👋 I’m a Python web developer from Toronto, Canada, relocating to the UK in the summer of 2026.
+I’m a Python web developer from Toronto, Canada, relocating to the UK in the summer of 2026.
 After a stint in management consulting and some soul-searching I found I like to build real things myself, not just advise executives who do.

 🛠️ I enjoy building with Python, and Django in particular, but I plan to be full-stack eventually